r1mar/node-odata/README.md

 ## Current State

-node-odata is currently at an beta stage, it is stable but not 100% feature complete. node-odata is written by ECMAScript 6 then compiled by [babel](https://babeljs.io/).
+@r1mar/nota is currently at an beta stage, it is stable but not 100% feature complete.
+@r1mar/nota is written by ECMAScript 6 then compiled by [babel](https://babeljs.io/).
 It currently supports MongoDB only.
 The current target is to add more features and make to support other database. (eg. MySQL, PostgreSQL).

 ## Installation

 ```
-npm install node-odata
+npm install @r1mar/nota
 ```